Blood Borne Infections

 or a burning sensation when urinating.
 If the infection spreads

-abdominal pain, low back pain, nausea, fever, pain during
+pain, low back pain, nausea, fever, pain during intercourse, or

-or

 a burning sensation when urinating.
 Men might also have burning

 and itching around the opening of the penis.
-Pain
+Pain and swelling in

-chlamydial infection in the rectum, which can cause rectal
+infection in the rectum, which can cause rectal pain, discharge,

-reproductive and other health problems with both short-term
+and other health problems with both short-term and long-term consequences.

-tubes and cause pelvic inflammatory disease.
-Chlamydia can
+and cause pelvic inflammatory disease.
+Chlamydia can also cause

 among men are rare.
 Infection sometimes spreads to the epididymis

-dose of azithromycin or a course of doxycycline are
+dose of azithromycin or a course of doxycycline are the most commonly

-Persons with chlamydia should abstain from sexual intercourse for 7 days
+with chlamydia should abstain from sexual intercourse for 7 days

-after a course of antibiotics to prevent spreading
+after a course of antibiotics to prevent spreading the infection

 Gonnorhoea is caused by a bacterium Neisseria gonorrhoeae,